 Apply for Admission

-The application deadline for priority admission consideration is January 15.
+The application deadline for priority admission consideration is January 15 for Fall admission and August 15 for Spring admission.
 The Micron School of Materials graduate program adheres to the Council of Graduate Schools Resolution.
 This resolution provides a national deadline of April 15 for prospective graduate students to accept an offer of financial support.
 We do accept applications throughout the year but to receive priority consideration for graduate assistantship funding for the fall semester and an admission recommendation before April 15, all application materials must be on file by January 15.
 View the Materials Science and Engineering Graduate Admissions Guide to find out more about the application process.

 Check out our Graduate Program Admissions Frequently Asked Questions or contact us: